CtrlK

 Conciseness

-The skill is mostly efficient but includes some redundancy — the dependency graph, stage routing table, and workflow section overlap significantly.
-The final summary format template and output naming convention are both lengthy but arguably necessary for an orchestrator.
+The content is mostly efficient but includes some redundancy — the dependency graph, stage routing table, and workflow section overlap significantly.
+The final summary format template and output naming convention sections are lengthy but arguably necessary for an orchestrator skill.
 The tips section adds little value.

 2 / 3